-The Graduate Certificate in Population Health is designed for healthcare professionals — clinicians, administrators, managers, and analysts in health care and public health — working to overcome challenges and disparities in healthcare to improve outcomes across all populations.
+The Graduate Certificate in Population Health is designed for health care professionals — clinicians, administrators, managers, and analysts in health care and public health — working to overcome challenges and disparities in health care access and quality to improve outcomes across all populations.

 Upon completion, you’ll be prepared to develop effective policies and strategies to address environmental and social factors that influence population health outcomes.